itskshitija/Pixel-Mobile-Variance-Analysis/README.md

 1. **Model:** The best performing model for us regarding production variance is "PRO".
 It has a lesser quantity production variance as compared to other two models.

-2.**Region:** The best-performing region for us regarding production variance is "South".
+2. **Region:** The best-performing region for us regarding production variance is "South".
 However all the regions had lower production than their budgeted production quantities.

 3. **Quarter:** In "Q4", the company has positive production variance and in all other three quarters the variance is negative.